Warfel Recognized at ABC Excellence in Construction Gala

 Warfel Construction Helps Meet the Demand for Behavioral Health Facilities

-East Petersburg, PA – The need for healthcare facilities dedicated to Behavioral Health has been on the rise.
-According to the “2023 State of Mental Health in America” by Mental Health America, 21% of the adults in this country are experiencing a mental illness.
-15% of adults had a substance abuse disorder in the past year, while 93.5% did not receive treatment.
-Other factors include the opioid crisis, a volatile economy, an ongoing COVID pandemic, and social isolation.
+East Petersburg, PA – The demand for healthcare facilities dedicated to behavioral health is on the rise.
+According to the “2023 State of Mental Health in America” report, 21% of U.S. adults are experiencing a mental illness, and 15% have faced substance abuse issues in the past year, with 93.5% of those individuals not receiving treatment.
+Contributing factors include the opioid crisis, a volatile economy, the lingering effects of the COVID-19 pandemic, and social isolation.

-• Increased Demand for Mental Health Services: Rising awareness of mental health and efforts to reduce stigma have contributed to an increased demand for services.
+• Increased Demand for Mental Health Services: Greater awareness of mental health and efforts to reduce stigma have led to a rising demand for these services.

-• Legislative Initiatives: Federal and state efforts have aimed to address mental health challenges.
-These initiatives can help contribute to the expansion of behavioral health facilities.
+• Legislative Initiatives: Federal and state policies are addressing mental health challenges, contributing to the expansion of behavioral health facilities.

-• Insurance Coverage Improvements: Improvements in insurance coverage for mental health services can make these services more accessible to a larger population.
+• Insurance Coverage Improvements: Enhanced insurance coverage for mental health services has made care more accessible to a broader population.

 Building Hope with Warfel Construction